 The Westminster Kennel Club and Cosequin Partnership to Support a Service Dog in Training

 The Westminster Kennel Club and Cosequin® are proud to announce they have partnered to sponsor a puppy in training with the Valor Service Dogs program.
-A Golden Retriever puppy named Betty joined the program this year to undergo 18-24 months of training before being placed as a service dog with a military veteran or first responder in need.
-Following a Valor Service Dog tradition, this retriever was named after a notable military service member, the late Betty White, who reportedly served in the American Women’s Voluntary Services during WWII.
+A black Labrador Retriever puppy named Tommy joined the program this year to undergo 18-24 months of training before being placed as a service dog with a military veteran or first responder in need.
+Following a Valor Service Dog tradition, this retriever was named after a notable US Coast Guard rescue diver, Tommy Faulkenberry, who recently lost his life on a dive.

 The Valor Service Dog organization trains puppies as mobility assistance and PTSD service dogs for military veterans and first responders.
 These highly trained companions help their owners regain their independence and reintegrate into their communities.

-Meet the newest member of our team, Betty Valor!
+Meet the newest member of our team, Tommy Valor!
 WKC has partnered with Cosequin® to sponsor a puppy in training with Valor Service Dogs!

 The Valor Service Dogs organization trains puppies as mobility assistance and PTSD service dogs for military veterans and first responders.
 These highly trained companions help their owners regain their independence and reintegrate into their communities.